HARPgroup/elfgen/README.md

 * **Fixed Method**: This approach utilizes a user specified breakpoint value.
 This "fixed breakpoint" is typically determined through visual inspection of the flow-ecology relation by the user.
 * **Piecewise Iterative Method**: This approach uses an iterative algorithm to identify shifts in the relation between maximum richness and stream size.
-A user specifies a quantile for isolating an upper subset of the data.
-A user also identifies a bounding range between two x-values (“bound low” = blo, “bound high” = bhi) in which the upper subest of data is believed to contain a breakpoint.
+A user specifies a `"quantile"` for isolating an upper subset of the data.
+A user also identifies a bounding range between two x-values (`"blo"` = “bound low”, `"bhi"` = “bound high”) in which the upper subest of data is believed to contain a breakpoint.
 * **Ymax Method**: This approach treats the maximum observed species richness value as the breakpoint.
 This function begins by locating the point with the highest y-value in the full dataset, then utilizing the associated x-value